My kids enjoy riddles and the other day I asked them this: “What have we all seen but will never see again?”

 Have you heard this one?

-(Of course, my 8 year old son had to point out that actually, it’s not entirely true because babies born after midnight today never saw yesterday.
-OK, Mr. Smarty Pants.)
+Of course, my 8 year old son had to point out that actually, it’s not entirely true because babies born after midnight today never saw yesterday.
+Smarty pants.

 Am I making the most of my time?
 Are you?

-The point is, we’re all living with an hourglass timer that will never be flipped over again.
+The point is, we’re all living with an hourglass timer that will never be flipped over.
 Once it’s done, it’s done.

-As I mentioned in my video last week, I’ve been pondering whether I’m making a difference.
+As I mentioned in my video about success, I’ve been pondering whether I’m making a difference.

-(By the way, thank you very much for all your kind words and your assurance that my blogging tips really do make a difference for you.
+By the way, thank you very much for all your kind words and your assurance that my blogging tips really do make a difference to you.
 I hope I didn’t give the impression that I think this blog is a waste of time.
 I do enjoy it and I’m thrilled that it’s helpful to so many.
 Mostly I was asking myself if this is all I have to give.
 In other words, can I give more in another way too?
-I have no plans of quittin’ here.)

 “Never Quit”: What a spectacularly bad piece of advice…Never quit?
 Never quit wetting your bed?
 Or that job you had at Burger King in high school?
 Never quit selling a product that is now obsolete?
 Wait a minute.
 Didn’t that coach say quitting was a bad idea?
 Actually, quitting as a short-term strategy is a bad idea.
 Quitting for the long term is an excellent idea.
 I think the advice-giver meant to say, “Never quit something with great long-term potential just because you can’t deal with the stress of the moment.”
 Now that’s good advice.